 page_layout name as a

-Array of page layout names, or an instance of a certain
+Array of page type names, or an instance of a certain

 If using the global caching option (defined in